New Trade Alert for (QQQ)

 The Options Way: Unlimited Upside Potential with Limited Risk.

-A QQQ long call option can provide the staying power in a potential larger trend extension.
+A QQQ PowerShares long call option can provide the staying power in a potentially larger trend extension.
 More importantly, the maximum risk is the premium paid.

-Choosing an option can sometimes be a daunting task with all of the choices and expiration months and strikes.
+Choosing an option can sometimes be a daunting task with all of the choices and expiration months.
 Simply put, traders want to buy a high probability option that has enough time to be right.

 There are two rules options traders need to follow to be successful.

-There is no need to ONLY make money on the all but infrequent large price explosion.
+There is no need to ONLY make money on the all but infrequent long shot price explosions.

 Any trade has a fifty/fifty chance of success.
-Buying options ITM options increase that probability.
+Buying In The Money options increase that probability.
 That Delta also approximates the odds that the option will be In The Money at expiration.

-Buying better options is more expensive, but they are worth it — the chances of success are mathematically superior to buying cheap, long shot Out Of The Money lottery tickets that rarely ever pay off.
+Buying better options are more expensive, but they are worth it.
+The chances of success are mathematically superior to buying cheap, long shot Out Of The Money lottery tickets that rarely ever pay off.

-With QQQ trading at $103.50, for example, an In The Money $95.00 strike option currently has $8.50 in real or intrinsic value.
-The remainder of any premium is the time premium of the option.
+With QQQ trading at $117, for example, an In The Money $110 strike option currently has $7.00 in real or intrinsic value.
+The remainder of any premium is the time value of the option.